gnorup/masters_thesis_gn/README.md

   - `src/feature_extraction`: Feature extraction, linguistic and acoustic features
   - `src/regression`: Main regression analyses and post analyses for Random Forest regression
   - `run_all_analyses.py`: Main pipeline script; run all selected analysis steps

+*note that Random Forest regression results are based on hyperparameters tuned on an earlier version of the cleaned feature set (see `src/additional_analyses/notebooks/first_regression_hyperparameter_tuning.ipynb`) and re-tuning might slightly alter the results.

 ## Data
 The project uses data from the _Language Healthy Aging_ dataset collected by Heitz et al. (2025).